strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 Whatever the query, the response is always an object with the following keys:

 - `data`: the response data itself, which could be:
-  - a single entity, as an object with the following keys:
+  - a single entry, as an object with the following keys:
     - `id` (number)
     - `attributes` (object)
     - `meta` (object)